ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Hadoop Distributed File System (HDFS)**
 A storage system within the Hadoop framework that partitions and distributes files across multiple nodes, faciliating parallel data access and fault tolerance.

+**High Performing Computing (HPC) Cluster**
+A computing technology that uses a system of networked computers designed to solve complex and computationally intensive problems in traditional environments.

 **Infrastructure as a Service (IaaS)**
 A could service model that provides access to computing infrastructure, including servers, storage, and networking, without the need for users to manage or operate them.